michaelbull/aurelia-typescript-webpack-starter/README.md

 ## Developing

-The [webpack-dev-server][dev-server] is installed for development purposes and can be run with the command `npm run dev`.
+The [webpack-dev-server][dev-server] is installed for development purposes and can be run with the command `npm start`.
 This will start the development server at [`http://localhost:8080`][localhost] and open it in your browser, with [inline mode][inline] and [hot module replacement][hmr] enabled.